 I lead with intention.

 I believe in being a source of truth in a world full of opinions.
-To be an adamant leader, I must also be adamant in who I am.
-My commitment is to deliver work that has substance and impact.

 Because I’ve experienced emotional abuse.